sham-h93/devposts/README.md

     - `:article-details`  Handles the UI logic for showing details of a selected article  (Article Details Screen).
 - `:libraries` Reusable libraries:
-    - `:base-domain` Contains logic that can be reused by other **domain** modules (if exist).
+    - `:base-domain` Contains logic that can be reused by other **domain** modules (if they exist).
     - `:base-feature` Contains logic that can be reused by other **feature** modules, (e.g ui components).
-    - `:design-system` Contains theme and typography specific logic.
+    - `:design-system` Contains theme and  typography-specific logic.
-    - `:common` All utilities that can be reused in all projct modules.
+    - `:common` All utilities that can be reused in all project modules.
     - `:navigation` Includes navigation-related logic/tools.
     - `test`A shared library for test utilities.